svopper/munaiah-analyser/README.md

-# Scripts
+# Munaiah Analyser

-This folder contains scripts for doing awesome stuff
+This project is hosting the code for a research project done at the IT University of Copenhagen in fall 2021.

 ## Code files